-Figure 9: Board of directors and corporate disclosure
+Board of directors and corporate disclosure

-- 3.6 It is important for the board of directors to supervise the system and process of corporate reporting to safeguard the quality of corporate disclosure.
+- 3.7 It is important for the board of directors to oversee the organizational system and process of corporate disclosure to safeguard the quality of corporate disclosure.
 Japan's Corporate Governance Code has been developed based on the G20/OECD Principles of Corporate Governance.
-The principles state that the ultimate responsibility to ensure the integrity of the reporting system shall be assumed by the board of directors and positions the supervision of the processes of both disclosure and communications as the board of directors' responsibility. - 3.7 Furthermore, out of consideration for the views, especially of investors, there is also an increasing awareness of the importance of reflecting views of the board of directors in the recognition of the entity's direction of corporate value creation, business performance and risk awareness to be included in corporate disclosure.
+The principles state that the ultimate responsibility to ensure the integrity of the reporting system shall be assumed by the board of directors and positions the oversight of the processes of both disclosure and communications as the board of directors' responsibility. - 3.8 Furthermore, out of consideration for the views, especially of investors, there is also an increasing awareness of the importance of reflecting views of the board of directors in the recognition of the entity's direction of corporate value creation, performance and risk awareness to be included in corporate disclosure.
 Japan's Principles Regarding the Disclosure of Narrative Information require that not only management's views but also the board of directors' discussions should be appropriately reflected in the narrative information in Annual Securities Reports.
-Meanwhile, ICGN's Global Governance Principles specify what should be emphasized in the supervision of corporate disclosure by the board of directors in order to ensure the reflection of such views in disclosed information (the numbers within the brackets represent the numbering of the respective principles) as follows: - Whether the disclosed information provides balanced views of the entity's position and prospects (7.1) - Whether all material information that affects corporate value is disclosed (7.2) - Whether the disclosed information present a true and fair view of the entity in light of its own view through the process to supervise management (7.3) - Whether the disclosed information help shareholders understand the entity's strategic objectives and progress toward sustainable value creation (7.5) - 3.8 In order for the board of directors to fulfill its supervisory function with regard to corporate disclosure, it is important to discuss material matters in annual reporting at a board meeting every fiscal year and reflect what was discussed in the annual report.
-The Special

-Committee members shared an awareness that, for instance, it is highly necessary to reflect the board of directors' discussions, especially in the judgment of materiality and assessment of material risks.
-As such, there is a growing need for clarifying the ideal form of systems and processes as well as how the board of directors should supervise the entity's corporate disclosure to ensure that an annual report reflects substantial rather than superficial views of the board of directors.

-3.9 In addition to the board of directors' structure and processes, coordination with a body responsible for the audit function, such as the board of corporate auditors, etc., is also important for the board of directors.
+Meanwhile, ICGN's Global Governance Principles specify what should be emphasized in the oversight of corporate disclosure by the board of directors in order to ensure the reflection of such views in disclosed information (the numbers within the brackets represent the numbering of the respective principles) as follows: - Whether the disclosed information provides balanced views of the company's position and prospects (7.1) - Whether all material information that affects corporate value is disclosed (7.2) - Whether the disclosed information present a true and fair view of the company (7.3) - Whether the disclosed information help shareholders understand the company's strategic objectives and progress toward sustainable value creation (7.5) - In order for the board of directors to fulfill its supervisory function with regard to corporate disclosure, it is important to discuss material matters in annual reporting at a board meeting every fiscal year and reflect what was discussed in the annual report.
+The Special Committee members shared an awareness that, for instance, it is highly necessary to reflect the board of directors' discussions, especially in the materiality decision-making and assessment of material risks.
+As such, there is a growing need for clarifying the ideal form of systems and processes as well as how the board of directors should oversee the entity's corporate disclosure to ensure that an annual report reflects substantial rather than superficial views of the board of directors. - 3.10 In addition to the board of directors' disclosure system and processes, coordination with a body responsible for the audit function, such as the board of corporate auditors, etc., is also important for the board of directors.
 In the audit committee and the audit and supervisory committee, non-executive directors, who are constituents of the board of directors, are either the audit committee members or the audit and supervisory committee members.
 Therefore, these committees are designed in a way that the board of directors' supervisory function and audit function work together in an integrated manner so that the board of directors can fulfill its role as the body charged with governance.
-In a company with a board of corporate auditors, on the other hand, the board of directors is designed as a separate board from the board of corporate auditors; therefore, it is expected to develop the new system and process to effectively reflect the views of the board of directors in corporate disclosure through dialogue and cooperation between non-executive directors and corporate auditors.
+In a company with a board of corporate auditors, on the other hand, the board of directors is designed as a separate board from the board of corporate auditors; therefore, it is expected to develop the new system and process to effectively reflect the views of the board of directors in annual reports through dialogue and cooperation between non-executive directors and corporate auditors.